-Prior to placing batteries into winter storage make certain the electrolyte level is approximately 1/2" (13mm) above the top of the separators.
-The electrolyte level in very cold batteries will be lower than normal, so let batteries warm to a normal temperature before judging electrolyte levels.
+Prior to placing Flooded batteries into winter storage, charge to 100% SOC and make certain the liquid level is approximately 13 mm (1/2”) above the top of the separators.
+Electrolyte in a very cold battery will be lower than normal.
+Allow the battery to warm to a normal ambient temperature before judging electrolyte levels.
+Self-discharge rate will vary by ambient temperature.
+Apply a refresher charge as necessary when stored for extended periods.

-Now the choice is whether to leave the batteries aboard your boat or remove and store in a cool dry area.
-If the batteries are stored aboard the boat, disconnect the terminal cables.
+Now the choice is whether to leave the batteries connected to your charging system or remove and store in a cool dry area.
+In marine applications, if the batteries are stored aboard a boat, charge completely and disconnect the terminal cables.
 This will prevent premature discharge of the batteries due to a ground in the electrical circuits or failure to turn a piece of electrical equipment off.

 (cor. to 80° F/26° C)